notEloiir/notEloiir/README.md

 Hi, I’m Igor Sikora @notEloiir

-- I'm interested in ML, NLP, and chatbots specifically
+- I'm interested in ML, NLP and chatbots specifically (before they were cool, real), architecture research, and many more
 - Pronouns: any
 - Fun fact: I use Arch btw